mcburgertron/ChadGPT-for-DDSS2/README.md

 ## How routing works

 * The mod lowercases every chat line and checks for `chadgpt`.
+* If it also finds `ore` in the same line, the Ore route runs.
-* If it also finds `silent` in the same line, the Silent Gear route runs.
+* Else if it finds `silent` in the same line, the Silent Gear route runs.
 * Otherwise the regular route runs.
 * A single shared cooldown prevents double fire per line.